 Commvault fully supports customers on the five most recent feature releases.
 For more information on the feature release lifecycle support policy, see Obsolescence Policy.

 The documentation web site is updated whenever a feature release is released.
 The updates to the documentation web site include revisions, corrections, and new feature documentation.

 Note: You are not required to have the latest feature release installed in order to raise or escalate a Ticket Request (TR) with Customer Support.
 In some cases, Customer Support might request that you install the latest feature release if the feature release contains a fix, or if it helps in the diagnostic process.

-A maintenance release (formerly "hotfix pack") is a collection of hotfixes that are targeted at resolving specific critical issues that might cause major disruptions to operations or potential losses of data.
+A maintenance release (formerly "hotfix pack") is a collection of hotfixes that are targeted at resolving specific critical issues that might cause major disruptions to operations.